Tenant Engagement Series: Automation and IoT

 Read the rest of our Tenant Engagement Series for more insights

-The society tells us to think ‘outside the box’, but when it comes to improving your property’s energy efficiency, thinking ‘inside the box’ - namely inside the building- can actually lead to substantial savings.
+We're often told to think ‘outside the box’, but when it comes to improving your property’s energy efficiency, thinking ‘inside the box’ - namely inside the building - can actually lead to substantial savings.
 Decreasing a building's energy carbon intensity is an important goal, but equally important is maximizing the potential of the energy use, regardless of its source.
 Investing in energy efficiency not only benefits the planet, but even simple changes to a building can save a bundle.

 There’s a massive list of potential retrofits and upgrades that you can undertake to improve your energy efficiency, so for the sake of efficiency we’ll focus on HVAC and lighting, two of the biggest sources of energy use.
 In the US, commercial buildings account for 18% of total primary energy use and emissions, as well as 36% of all electricity used in the country.
 Electricity accounts for 61% of all energy used in commercial buildings, of which HVAC uses 33% (although this can be over 40% at least as one-third of buildings have oversized HVAC systems for their size) and lighting 17%.